13 Top Reasons to Visit Greece (Updated 2024)

 I’ll park myself here if you don’t mind – Delphi ©Lifejourney4two

-Cats on Santorini island ©Lifejourney4two
+Cats on Santorini Island ©Lifejourney4two

 5. Masses of Blue and White

-Many of you will already associate the blue framed windows and whitewashed walls with Greece.
 Social media is awash with images from the popular Greek island of Santorini — instantly recognisable with its blue and white-domed churches overlooking the turquoise ocean.

 Blue and white church ©Lifejourney4two